-(v) Interim Measures.
+v.
+Interim Measures.
 If at any point during the complaint, investigative or disciplinary processes, the Title IX Coordinator reasonably believes that a Respondent who is a member of the University community poses a substantial threat of harm to any member of the campus community; threatens or endangers University property; or disrupts the stability and continuance of normal University operations and functions, the Title IX Coordinator may take actions such as the following:

-- 1. For student Respondents: - (a) Request that Student Services: - (i) summarily suspend the Respondent from campus housing on an interim basis and/or restrict his or her movement on campus, or - (ii) suspend the Respondent from campus; - 2.
-For employee Respondents, request that the individual authorized to make personnel decisions regarding the employee at issue: - (a) take such steps as are reasonable, appropriate, and necessary to restrict the Respondent's movement on campus; or - (b) reassign the Respondent or place him or her on administrative leave.
+- 1. For student Respondents: - a. summarily suspend the Respondent from campus housing on an interim basis and/or restrict his or her movement on campus; or - b. suspend the Respondent from campus. - 2.
+For employee Respondents' request that the individual authorized to make personnel decisions regarding the employee at issue:

+a. take such steps as are reasonable, appropriate, and necessary to restrict the Respondent's movement on campus; or b. reassign the Respondent or place him or her on administrative leave.

-These actions may be appealed by student Respondents to the Vice President of Student Services, and by employees to the respective Vice President or Athletic Director over their division.
+These actions may be appealed by student Respondents to the Vice President for Student Affairs and by employees to the respective Vice President or Athletic Director over their division.

-(b) Initial Meetings with the Title IX Investigator.
+B. Initial Meetings with the Title IX Coordinator or Deputy Title IX Coordinator.